Last Updated on

 Stage 4: Cancer has spread widely, involving the bladder or bowel.
-Since, this stage is one of the most advanced ones, the prognosis and the recovery rate are too low.
+Since, this stage is one of the most advanced ones, the prognosis, and the recovery rate are too low.

 Alarm bells of the Cervical Cancer

-There are certain signs and symptoms indicating about deterioration.
-If you experience pain in the lower belly or pelvis frequently, it could be due to the cervical cancer.
-In some rare cases, pain on urination and blood in the stool or urine also contribute to the cervical cancer.
+There are certain signs and symptoms indicating deterioration.
+If you experience pain in the lower belly or pelvis frequently, it could be due to cervical cancer.
+In some rare cases, pain on urination and blood in the stool or urine also contributes to cervical cancer.
 Bleeding from the vagina, which is not normal, like the bleeding between the menstrual cycles, after the menopause or sex is also the sign of the cancer of the cervix.
 Abnormal vaginal discharge and pain during sex are other cardinal symptoms of the tumor.

 Cause of the cervical cancer

 Having more than one sex partner or smoking daily can also trigger the abnormal growth of the cells in the cervix.
-However, in several studies, it is also concluded that the young women (usually in teens or twenties) get affected by the cervical cancer more commonly.
+However, in several studies, it is also concluded that young women (usually in teens or twenties) get affected by cervical cancer more commonly.
 Only the proper medical screening and early detection are the potent tools for reducing the death rate affiliated with the disease.

 Medical screening tests available for the cervical cancer

-Cancer of the cervix is considerable a preventable disease.
+Cancer of the cervix is considered a preventable disease.
 Pap smear test is the hallmark for the early detection of the pre-cancerous growth in the cervix.
-During the Pap smear test, your doctor takes the cervical cells and sends them to the lab for the further lab analyses.
+During the Pap smear test, your doctor takes the cervical cells and sends them to the lab for further lab analyses.
 The pain scale of this test varies from extreme pain to no pain.

 Undoubtedly, the Pap smear test is highly effective but, in some conditions like during the menstruation, this test is contraindicated.
-Along with Pap smear test, the HPV test is also done simultaneously.
-Here is the quick list about who the candidate of the Pap smear test is and what is the significant of the HPV in specific age groups.
+Along with the Pap smear test, the HPV test is also done simultaneously.
+Here is the quick list about who the candidate of the Pap smear test is and what is the significance of the HPV in specific age groups.

 - Age 21-29: In every 3 years, you should go for the Pap test.
-If the Pap test shows the abnormal results, then the HPV testing can be done as a follow-up test.
+If the Pap test shows abnormal results, then the HPV testing can be done as a follow-up test.